 Fixing a refridgerant leak: The only proper way to do this is to replace the leaking part, seal, or o-ring.
 Almost always this will involve discharging the system to open it up.
 Generally it is good practice to replace all the seals if one is found bad while the system is discharged, as this can be a time-intensive process.
 If replacing o-rings, ensure that the exact replacement size is used, as any size difference will create a leak.
 Keep in mind that the system eperiences extreme temperature changes, and this results in shrinkage and expansion regularly.
 Do not use any 'leak-fixers' that require adding anything to the system.
 Anything other than refridgerant or oil will shorten the life of the compressor or damage it, or clog orfice tube screens or other parts.

-Before recharging the system: If the system has been discharged for a long period, the dryer should be replaced.
+Before recharging the system: If the system has been discharged for a long period, the drier should be replaced.
 Long-term exposure to air will damage its capability.
 Short periods of discharging for a few minutes will be fine, regardless of what the manufacturer says.
 Before recharging, the system should be vacuumed out and kept under vacuum for a period.
 This ensures that there are no leaks before filling with refriderant, as well as ensuring there is no air in the system.

 It is not hard to vacuum the system.
 A good air compressor can do it with the proper attachement, which is just a venturi which creates a vacuum as air passes through it.
 This in turn creates a vacuum in the hose leading to the system.
 It can easily be hooked to the fill hose of the guage set, so the vacuum can also be measured as it is created and held.
 Once satisfactory, the guage valves can be closed and the system should hold the measured vacuum.
 Obviously this will not recover any refridgerant or oil in the system, but for the average shade-tree mechanic this will be fine.
 Remember that it is illegal to vent refridgerant into the atmosphere, so this should only be used with a recovery system or if the system has already been emptied.

 If refriderant without added oil is being used, the oil should be added first to make sure it circulates through the system and mixes with the refriderant before the system is activated.
 A quick way to do this if you do not have a professional refriderant machine is to use the fill hose on the gauge set, completely fill the hose with oil (a syringe works best) and and then connect the refriderant.
 Bleed off any air at the gauge valve until oil comes out, and then the system will suck in the oil first when the gauge valves are opened, with the refridgerant directly behind it.
 As long as care is used to bleed off ALL air from the hose and gauge manifold, this method works well.
 Alternatively oil-adding attachments may be purchased which are less likely to introduce air accidentally.

 Things to watch out for: When adding refridgerant to a live system, never add to the high pressure side.
 If raw liquid gets into the compressor instead of gas, the compressor will be damaged because liquid cannot be compressed.